Back to Kwikset Guides

 Clean sensor with microfiber

-Re-enroll with dry clean finger
+Re-enroll with a dry, clean finger

-Install fresh batteries
+Install fresh name-brand AA alkaline

 Verify user slot mapping

-Enroll fresh backup finger
+Enroll a fresh backup finger

 Still having issues?
 This is usually the deeper cause below.